dreamer2008/dreamer2008.github.io/why-i-am-willing-to-germany/index.md

 # Why I'm willing to relocate to Germany

-## Why I'm willing to relocate to Germany
+## Why I'm Willing to Relocate to Germany

 Before the COVID-19 pandemic, like most Chinese people, I had never visited Germany or any other European country. **I was simply curious about Germany,  captivated by its industrial products and culture**, I had a travel plan that was unfortunately disrupted by the pandemic.
 Before the pandemic, I would answer as follows.